wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 You can test your compose extension by sideloading your app.
 To do this, navigate to a team and its Apps dashboard.
 Choose the "Sideload an app" link in the bottom right of the page.
 Browse to the .zip file that contains your app manifest and open it.

-If the manifest is loaded correctly, your app will appear in the list of installed apps for that team.
+If the manifest is loaded correctly, your app appears in the list of installed apps for that team.

 To invoke the compose extension, navigate to any of your chats or channels.
-Choose the More Options (**&#8943;**) icon in the compose box.
-The commands of your compose extension should now appear in the list within the dialog.
-Choose any command to open the search page.
+Choose the **More options** (**&#8943;**) button in the compose box, and choose your compose extension to open it.

 >**Note:** Your app appears in channels only if you declare the `team` scope.
 Similarly, it appears in your chats only if it supports the `personal` scope.

+## Add event handlers

+Most of your work involves handling the `onQuery` event, which all interactions in the compose extension window.

+If you set `canUpdateConfiguration` to `true` in the manifest, you enable the **Settings** menu item for your compose extension and must also handle `onQuerySettingsUrl` and `onSettingsUpdate`.

+>**Important:** Compose extensions that use `canUpdateConfiguration` can't be published in the Office Store at this time.

+### Handling onQuery

+A compose extension receives an `onQuery` event when anything happens in the compose extension window or is sent to the window.

+Your handler for `onQuery` should first check for any stored configuration information; if the compose extension isn't configured, call the configuration page.
+Be aware that the response from the configuration page is also handled by `onQuery`.
+(The sole exception is when the configuration page is called by the handler for `onQuerySettingsUrl`; see the following section.)

+If your compose extension requires authentication, check the user state information; if the user isn't signed in, follow the instructions in the [Authentication](composeextensions#authentication) section later in this topic.

+Next, check whether `initialRun` is set; if so, your compose extension should provide any instructions that the user needs.

+The remainder of your handler for `onQuery` prompts the user for information, displays a list of preview cards, and returns the card selected by the user.

+### Handling onQuerySettingsUrl and onSettingsUpdate

+The `onQuerySettingsUrl` and `onSettingsUpdate` events work together to enable the **Settings** menu item.
+Your handler for `onQuerySettingsUrl` returns the URL for the configuration page; after the configuration page closes, your handler for `onSettingsUpdate` accepts and saves the returned state.
+(This is the one case in which `onQuery` *doesn't* receive the response from the configuration page.)

 ## Receive and respond to queries

-Now that you have your app up and running, it’s time to add some functionality.
 Every request to your compose extension is done via an `Activity` object that is posted to your callback URL.
 The request contains information about the user command, such as ID and parameter values.
 The request also supplies metadata about the context in which your extension was invoked, including user and tenant ID, along with chat ID or channel and team IDs.

 ### Receiving user requests